Hohenwald, a City as Unique as Its Name

 A delightful place to begin a tour of Hohenwald is the Lewis County Museum of Natural History and Discovery Center.
 Not just any small town museum, here you can delve into the mysterious death of Meriwether Lewis.
 Was it murder or suicide?
 Located at 108 East Main Street, the Museum presents the story of Lewis County, beginning with the prehistoric peoples who built hunting camps here.

-The Elephant Sanctuary in Tennessee was founded in 1995, and has become the nation’s largest natural-habitat refuge developed specifically to meet the needs of endangered elephants.
-The Sanctuary is a non-profit organization, licensed by the U.S. Department of Agriculture and the Tennessee Wildlife Resources Agency, accredited by the Global Federation of Animal Sanctuaries, and is designed specifically for old, sick or needy elephants who have been retired from zoos and circuses.
+Founded in 1995, The Elephant Sanctuary in Tennessee is the nation’s largest natural-habitat refuge developed specifically around the needs of endangered Asian and African elephants..
+The Sanctuary is a 501(c)3 not-for-profit organization, licensed by the U.S. Department of Agriculture and the Tennessee Wildlife Resources Agency and accredited by the Global Federation of Animal Sanctuaries.
+All resident elephants are retired from lives of exhibition or performance in zoos and circuses.

 The City of Hohenwald operates a beautiful public nine hole golf course that lies on 58 acres and is open year round for golf enthusiasts.
 The course plays 2900 from the men's tee's, 2500 from the senior tee's and 2200 from the women's tees.
 Daily and annual rates are available.

 A city as unique as its name... for there is no other city in this country named Hohenwald.

 We are proud to have three wineries here in Lewis County.
 There are many ways to enjoy your visit with them, each uniquely different as the wine they produce.

 The attractions of Hohenwald - Lewis County will keep you coming back for more... of what you are looking for.